 A solar power tower consists of a large field of sun-tracking mirrors, called heliostats, that focus solar energy on a receiver at the top of a centrally located tower.
 The enormous amount of energy in the sun's rays focused at one point on the tower can produce temperatures over 500 degrees Celsius.
 The thermal energy is used for heating water or molten salt that saves the energy for later use.
 In a heat exchanger, the hot water or molten salt heats the water and changes it to steam that is used to move the turbine generator.
 The largest solar power tower system in the world is found in California.
 The Ivanpah Solar Electric Generation System uses three towers with over 170,000 heliostats and has a generating capacity of over 390 megawatts.
+Dubai is presently constructing a system that will exceed the generation capacity of Ivanpah.

 Dish/engine systems are like satellite dishes that concentrate sunlight rather than signals, with a heat engine located at the focal point to generate electricity.
 These generators can be small, mobile units that can be operated individually or in clusters, in urban and remote locations.
+5

-Hybrid Electric Power Plants
+Hybrid Electric Power Plants SHINING A LIGHT ON FPL SOLAR GENERATION